 Best Outdoor Activities in Anchorage

 Those who have made the move to Anchorage, Alaska, are in for a treat.
 The state, which is considered "America's Last Frontier," offers a unique lifestyle their neighbors in the lower states can't imagine.
-The beauty of Alaska is a blend of snow-capped mountains, expansive rivers and waterways, and rugged landscape that captures the tone and feel of the environment, culture, and the state's intriguing history.
+The beauty of Alaska is a blend of snow-capped mountains, expansive rivers, picturesque lakes, and waterways, and rugged landscape that captures the tone and feel of the environment, culture, and the state's intriguing history.
 Complementing the many attributes of the city is a year-round process, as there are many outdoor activities to experience.
 When making Anchorage and the land of the midnight sun home base, whether in a mountain view home or a condo in the heart of the city, fun and excitement will take on a whole new meaning.

 On the Go in the Snow in Anchorage